redhat-openinfra-lab/openinfra-docs/docs/CephInstallation.md

     > NOTE: The user name is the user name that you use to login to registry.redhat.io.
 This is used to download the ceph containers.

+## Installation

-7. Run the Ceph ansible preflight playbook.
+1. Run the Ceph ansible preflight playbook.

     ```
     # sudo -i
     # ansible-playbook -i hosts cephadm-preflight.yml --extra-vars "ceph_origin="
     ```

-8. Create the bootstrap configuration file on ceph1 (or first node in the cluster).
+2. Create the bootstrap configuration file on ceph1 (or first node in the cluster).

     ```
     service_type: host